 - End Stage Renal Dialysis Provider Directory (PDF)

 - End Stage Renal Dialysis Provider Excel Directory (Excel)

 Complaints Regarding Wisconsin Health and Residential Care Providers

-Wisconsin Client Rights: Anyone who is receiving services for mental illness, a developmental disability, or substance abuse in the state of Wisconsin has specific rights under Wisconsin Statute 51 (State Alcohol, Drug Abuse, Developmental Disability and Mental Health Act) subsections 51.61 and 51.30.
+Wisconsin Client Rights: Anyone who is receiving services for mental illness, a developmental disability, or substance abuse in the state of Wisconsin has specific rights under Wis.
+Stat. ch.
+51 (State Alcohol, Drug Abuse, Developmental Disability and Mental Health Act) subsections 51.
+30 and 51.61.